helixml/helix/UPGRADING.md

 ## Local development upgrades

-This will reset your users database.
+This will DESTROY your entire local database (e.g. sessions) as well as your users database.

 ```
 ./stack stop